 With doctors' offices and hospitals eager to secure new nurses, the education process has been under a crunch.
 Many nurses don't learn how critical it is to have their own insurance to cover malpractice claims.

-How Much Does Malpractice Insurance for Nurses and Nurse Practitioners Cost?
+How Much is Malpractice Insurance for Nurses and Nurse Practitioners?

-You’d be surprised at how low cost medical malpractice insurance can be, and it’s well worth the price in exchange for peace of mind in the event of a malpractice suit.
+You'd be surprised at how low medical malpractice insurance costs for nurses can be, and it's well worth the price in exchange for peace of mind in the event of a malpractice suit.

 The most common malpractice claims against nurses can be quite subjective.
 They include: